danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 In addition to studying the Torah, it is also important to live by it.
 Because a soul must use the body as the tool and not just follow its needs and desires.
 A soul should learn to use the body as the tool for caring for others.

+#### Types of commandments

+There are various ways to classify the commandments.
+One way is by the target of caring.

+Oneself.
+In order to be able to care for others, a soul must learn to care for itself and its body.
+One example of such a commandment is kosher food.
+Kosher food restructures the body to be a transmitter of the Divine light.

+Parents.
+One example is the commandment to respect the parents

+Spouse, friends, neighbors, colleagues.
+Examples: providing the wife, caring for widows and orphans, loving fellows, caring for the poor, respecting the property, paying on time, non-stealing and many many more.

+Animals.
+Examples: letting them rest on shabbat, not causing suffering.

+Nature.
+Example: prohibition to distroy anything without need.

+God.
+Examples:

 #### Through commandments

 TO CONTINUE